pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/index.md

 If you run Pachyderm in a cloud platform, the cloud provider is responsible for securing the underlying infrastructure, such as the Kubernetes control plane.
-If you are running Kubernetes locally, the security of Kubernetes APIs, kubelet, and other components becomes your responsibility.
+If you are running Kubernetes locally, the security of Kubernetes APIs, kubelet, and other components become your responsibility.
 See security recommendations in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).